 Aiming for much more agile distribution models to respond to clients effectively and adopting data analytics tools to optimize operating costs and track marketing strategies are now central to every asset management business’s plan.

-In an opinion column, financial sector marketing strategist Jeremiah D. Desmarais commented that “young investors have a powerful desire for a consistent experience across all communication channels, which requires integrating solutions into a firm’s existing operations.”
+In an opinion column, financial sector marketing strategist Jeremiah D. Desmarais commented, “young investors have a powerful desire for a consistent experience across all communication channels, which requires integrating solutions into a firm’s existing operations.”

-A report released by Casey Quirk, a Deloitte Consulting LLP firm, concludes in this regard that asset managers expect to increase annual spending on data and technology from US$50 billion in 2019 to US$84 billion by 2023 globally.
+A report released by Casey Quirk, a Deloitte Consulting LLP firm, concludes that asset managers expect to increase annual spending on data and technology from US$50 billion in 2019 to US$84 billion by 2023 globally.

 The research highlights a category of firms analyzed that it calls “early adopters,” which account for 25% of asset managers and currently spend around 12% of their budgets on technology.
 These investments, however, will have an impact to the extent that these solutions generate tangible and measurable efficiencies while helping to replace obsolete processes and create competitive advantages in the long term.